Understand the 14 Principles of Management by Henri Fayol

 10. Order

-Foyal’s principles of management also mention the order or sequence of business functions.
-It relates to a reasonable, timely and orderly placement of resources or inputs (financial capital, human capital, materials, etc.).
+Henri Foyal’s principles of management also mention the order or sequence of business functions.
+It relates to a reasonable, timely, and orderly placement of resources or inputs (financial capital, human capital, materials, etc.).
 It guarantees the optimal utilization of resources in a structured manner.
 Any potential gap in deploying these resources will undoubtedly lead to chaos and squandering of business opportunities.

 Example: The factory supervisors should arrange for a designated place (shed, shop floor) and the appropriate tools and appliances for the workers to perform their work seamlessly.